Vancouver East (federal electoral district): Demographics

 The ethnically diverse area is home to many of the city's artists and socio-political activists.
 In recent years, the area has been negatively affected by an influx of hard drugs and the concomitant social consequences associated with their use.

-The riding is the least religious in Canada, with 55.1% of the population not adhering to any religion.

 History

 The electoral district was created in 1933 from Vancouver South and Vancouver—Burrard ridings.

 Vancouver East was one two electoral districts in British Columbia that saw no changes to its boundaries proposed following the 2012 federal electoral boundaries redistribution.